Holiday Traditions- You choose!

 Is there an expectation that comes with holding onto a tradition?
 An example might be; People are expecting me to send out greeting cards.
 If I don't they will be disappointed.
 Is this even true?
 Are you sending cards to keep people happy or are you sending cards because you really like sending them and they are a way for you to stay connected?
 The choice is yours.

 It doesn't have to take a life changing event for one to begin to open up to new ways of celebrating.
-I don't live in regrets of having lived all those years stressed out over how to do the holidays so that everyone would be happy.
-I am grateful to now live each day as a gift to create a life of choice and possibility.
+I am grateful to now live each day as a gift to create a life where I am truly free to make choices that allow me to celebrate each day with joy and love.

-Wishing you and your family the joy of creativity this holiday season.
+Wishing you and your family the joy of creativity throughout the holiday season.

 Mary offers more parenting tips in her book Empowered Parents Empowering Kids.
 She can be reached at firstname.lastname@example.org